-Rushton isn’t a spa hotel as such, but we bathrobed and meandered and no one seemed to raise an eyebrow.
+Rushton isn’t a spa hotel as such, but I bathrobed and meandered and no one seemed to raise an eyebrow.

 The Stableyard Spa has a really lovely swimming pool area, indoor and outdoor spa pools, steam room, sauna and fitness suite as well as a number of beauty rooms.
 I didn’t make it for a treatment, but it’s on the hit list to go back, as it’s such a lovely setting it’d be perfect for a day out with the girls.

-After a steam, sauna, and ahem, two lengths of the pool, we’d built up an appetite for some robust, culinary offerings (not just the Snickers and pork scratchings ; )
+After a steam, sauna, and ahem, two lengths of the pool, I’d built up an appetite for some robust, culinary offerings (not just the Snickers and pork scratchings ; )

 And of course some liquid refreshment!

 To be honest, I wasn’t expecting the food to be as superb as it was.
 A mid-week night at a big hotel, that is known for corporate functions…hmmmmm, I’ve been to my fair share of them and have eaten numerous lamb cutlets that although adequately fine, don’t set the taste buds alight.

 The menu is classic, with some rather daring touches for a 16th Century country hotel (bergamot gel & squid ink sponge anyone)?
 The seared scallops with caremalized cauliflower, golden raisins, curry and crispy black rice was like a disco on my tastebuds.
 Both mains, sea bass and beef, were delicious, and didn’t feel overbearing (sometimes I can get a bit over faced with a busy plate).
 The staff were so friendly and keen to help with anything, and just smiled when we met a lovely couple from Wales and became slightly raucous!